Mihaela326/proiectitschool/ansible/README.md

 - The role tries to install Docker using official distro repos and falls back to the Docker convenience script if necessary.
 - The playbook installs `docker-compose` via `pip3` so `pip3` is required to be installed.
 - This playbook is intended as a practical, extensible starting point.
 Review and harden (firewall, SELinux, non-root docker access) before using in production.

+Additional info

+- **Sudo password prompt:** The playbook will now prompt for the sudo/become password at the start of the run.
+You can still use the `--ask-become-pass` flag; the prompt is provided to make runs more convenient when you forget the flag.
+If you prefer not to be prompted, configure passwordless sudo for the Ansible user on target hosts or provide `ansible_become_pass` via an encrypted variable (Ansible Vault).